Data Types in CocoIndex

 -

 For some CocoIndex types, we support multiple Python types.
 You can annotate with any of these Python types.
-The first one is the default Python type, which means CocoIndex will create a value with this type when you don't annotate the type in function arguments.
+The first one is the default type, i.e. CocoIndex will create a value with this type when a specific type annotation is not provided (e.g. for arguments of a custom function).

 -